 Spokespeople from Google have been mentioning lately that they are seeking new ways to insert social media into as many aspects of Google as they can, so a Google Buzz feature isn’t a surprise.
-It’s possible that you might find a relevant tweet or buzz as your traveling.
+You might find a relevant tweet or buzz as your traveling.

 If you decide to travel by bicycle, the topography feature in Google Maps can give you an idea of whether your ride will be mostly uphill or downhill:

-A bicycling feature (different from the “biking route option” in directions), shows special designated bike paths.
+A bicycling feature (different from the “biking route option” in directions), shows specially designated bike paths.
 The one shown below is a greenway in Warrenton.

-It’s actually not an unusual trip, Warrenton to Washington – many people who live in the area commute into Washington on a daily basis.
+It’s not an unusual trip, Warrenton to Washington – many people who live in the area commute into Washington daily.
 Some nice homes in the area as well, which you can see from the “real estate” feature in Google Maps.

 I don’t like that Google Maps doesn’t include much in the way of public transit information in the area, including the Metro surrounding Washington DC.
-I’m showing a map from Manhattan in lieu of the Washington Metroline, wishing that I could show the Metro stations instead.
+I’m showing a map from Manhattan instead of the Washington Metroline, wishing that I could show the Metro stations instead.